jkarjala/immich-lite-viewer/README.md

 # Immich Lite Viewer

-A lightweight web viewer for browsing Immich photo library assets with search capabilities.
+A lightweight web viewer for browsing Immich photo library assets in a folder structure.
+Very light-weight to work on browsers like the Chromium 38 in LG OLED B7 SmartTV.

 ## ⚠️ Disclaimer